 List of Tables

-The National Cybersecurity Center of Excellence (NCCoE) Cybersecurity Practice Guide Derived Personal Identity Verification (PIV) Credentials Project demonstrates how Derived PIV Credentials can be issued to mobile devices using commercial off the shelf (COTS) products so that the DPC can be used as intended leveraging the security of the PIV system: for remote authentication to information technology systems in operational environments while meeting policy guidelines.
-Although the PIV program and the NCCoE Derived PIV Credentials project are primarily aimed at the federal sector’s needs, both are relevant to private sector organizations that want to extend the value identity proofing and vetting of a primary identity credential into mobile devices.
-To that end, the example solution in this practice guide works from a simple scenario that informs the basis of an architecture tailored to either the public or private sector, or both.
+The National Cybersecurity Center of Excellence (NCCoE) Cybersecurity Practice Guide Derived Personal Identity Verification (PIV) Credentials Project demonstrates how Derived PIV Credentials can be issued to mobile devices by using commercial off-the-shelf products that leverage the PIV standard for remote authentication to information technology (IT) systems in operational environments while meeting policy guidelines.
+Although the PIV program and the NCCoE Derived PIV Credentials Project are primarily aimed at the federal sector’s needs, both are relevant to private-sector organizations that want to extend the value of identity proofing and vetting of a primary identity credential into mobile devices.
+To that end, the example implementations in this practice guide work from a simple scenario that informs the basis of an architecture tailored to the public and private sectors.

-Starting with the National Institute of Standards and Technology (NIST) Cybersecurity Framework , the Risk Management Framework (RMF) , and security controls from NIST Special Publication 800-53 , this document also references NIST Special Publication 800-157 Guidelines for Derived Personal Identity Verification (PIV) Credentials , NIST Special Publication 800-63-3 Digital Identity Guidelines ; FIPS 201-2, Personal Identity Verification (PIV) of Federal Employees and Contractors ; Internet Engineering Task Force (IETF) Request for Comments (RFC) 4210; NIST SP 800-181, National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework ; and NIST’s Mobile Threat Catalogue .
+Starting with the National Institute of Standards and Technology (NIST) Cybersecurity Framework , the Risk Management Framework (RMF) , and security controls from NIST Special Publication (SP) 800-53 , this document also references NIST SP 800-157, Guidelines for Derived Personal Identity Verification (PIV) Credentials ; NIST SP 800-63-3, Digital Identity Guidelines ; FIPS 201-2, Personal Identity Verification (PIV) of Federal Employees and Contractors ; Internet Engineering Task Force (IETF) Request for Comments (RFC) 4210; NIST SP 800-181, National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework ; and NIST’s Mobile Threat Catalogue .

-We built the example solution and architecture on standards-based, commercially available products.
-The solutions can be used by any organization deploying Derived PIV Credentials, willing to perform their own risk assessment, and ready to implement controls based on their risk posture.
+We designed the example implementations and architectures to incorporate standards-based, commercially available products.
+The solutions can be used by any organization deploying DPC that is willing to perform its own risk assessment and ready to implement controls based on the organization’s risk posture.

 Section 1: Summary presents the challenge addressed in this volume (Volume B: Approach, Architecture, and Security Characteristics).
-The example solution addresses the challenge and benefits of DPC solutions.
+The example implementations address the challenge and benefits of DPC solutions.
 The summary also explains how to provide feedback on this guide.

-Section 2: How to Use This Guide explains how readers like you—business decision makers, program managers, information technology (IT) professionals (e.g., systems administrators), and other stakeholders who will be responsible for procuring, designing, implementing, and managing deployments of Derived PIV Credentials for mobile devices—might use each volume of the guide.
+Section 2: How to Use This Guide explains how readers like you—business decision makers, program managers, IT professionals (e.g., systems administrators), and other stakeholders who will be responsible for procuring, designing, implementing, and managing deployments of DPC for mobile devices—might use each volume of the guide.

-Section 3: Approach offers a detailed treatment of the scope of the project, describes the assumptions on which the security platform development was based, the risk assessment that informed platform development, and the technologies and components that industry collaborators gave us to enable platform development.
+Section 3: Approach offers a detailed treatment of the scope of the project, describes the assumptions on which the security platform development was based, explains the risk assessment that informed platform development, and provides an overview of the technologies and components that industry collaborators gave us to enable platform development.

 Section 4: Architecture describes the functional architecture of our example solution, including Cybersecurity Framework functions supported by each component that our collaborators contributed.

-Section 5: Security Characteristics Analysis provides details about the tools and techniques we used to perform risk assessments pertaining to Derived PIV Credentials.
-It also summarizes the test sequences we employed to demonstrate security platform services, the Cybersecurity Framework functions to which each test sequence is relevant, and NIST Special Publication 800-157 (SP 800-157) controls that applied to the functions being demonstrated.
+Section 5: Security Characteristics Analysis provides details about the tools and techniques we used to perform risk assessments pertaining to DPC.
+It also summarizes the test sequences we employed to demonstrate security platform services, the Cybersecurity Framework functions to which each test sequence is relevant, and NIST SP 800-157 controls that applied to the functions being demonstrated.

-Section 6: Future Build Considerations is a brief treatment of other applications that NIST and the NCCoE might explore in the future to further support Derived PIV Credentials.
+Section 6: Future Build Considerations is a brief treatment of other applications that NIST and the NCCoE might explore in the future to further support DPC.

-The appendices provide a list of acronyms, references, key definitions, and a requirements table derived from NIST Internal Report (NISTIR) 8055 .
+The appendixes provide a list of acronyms, references, key definitions, and a requirements table derived from NIST Internal Report (IR) 8055 .

 Mobile phones, tablets, and laptop PCs that lack smart card readers are being increasingly deployed by federal agencies.
-Most of these devices lack a smart card reader that allow the devices to leverage the security and control characteristics of the FIPS 201-2 PIV system standard.
+Most of these devices lack a smart card reader that allows the devices to leverage the security and control characteristics of the FIPS 201-2 PIV system standard.

-Implementing Derived PIV Credentials in mobile phones and tablets is challenging due to the wide array of mobile device models and platforms that offer different ways to store the credentials and different key stores that include application containers (i.e., software containers) in credential management systems (CMS) and removable storage options (i.e., USB and micro Secure Digital (microSD) cards).
+Implementing DPC in mobile phones and tablets is challenging due to the wide array of mobile device models and platforms, which offer different ways to store the credentials and different key stores, including application containers (i.e., software containers) in credential management systems (CMS) and removable storage options (i.e., Universal Serial Bus (USB) and micro Secure Digital (microSD) cards).
 This is further complicated by the rapid update cycles of proprietary mobile operating systems for which developers must keep pace with the changes.

-This NIST Cybersecurity practice guide demonstrates how commercially available technologies can meet your organization’s need to issue two-factor credentials to mobile devices for authentication with IT systems in operational environments.
+This NIST Cybersecurity Practice Guide demonstrates how commercially available technologies can meet your organization’s need to issue multifactor credentials to mobile devices for authentication with IT systems in operational environments.

-We built an environment that resembles an enterprise network using commonplace components such as identity repositories, supporting certificate authorities, and web servers.
-Next products and capabilities were identified that, when linked together, provide an example solution demonstrating lifecycle functions outlined in NIST SP 800-157 .
-This example solution leverages cloud services where possible through a Software as a Service (SaaS) component.
-The federal government encourages the use of SaaS or Shared Service Providers (SSP) that operate under federal policy, such as certificate authorities operating in accordance with policy developed by the Federal Public Key Infrastructure (PKI) Policy Authority.
+We built an environment that resembles an enterprise network by using commonplace components such as identity repositories, supporting certificate authorities, and web servers.
+Next, products and capabilities were identified that, when linked together, provide two example implementations demonstrating life cycle guidelines outlined in NIST SP 800-157 .
+These example implementations leverage cloud services where possible through a Software as a Service (SaaS) component.
+The federal government encourages the use of SaaS or shared service providers (SSPs) that operate under federal policy, such as certificate authorities operating in accordance with policy developed by the Federal PKI Policy Authority.
 The security controls for these SSPs are periodically assessed, allowing the organization to focus on its primary mission and avoid the costs associated with ongoing maintenance of these systems.

-The NCCoE developed a collaborative team uniquely qualified to create an example solution of Derived PIV Credentials.
-We partnered with the subject matter experts who wrote NIST SP 800-157 to better understand its requirements and ensure that the integrations of commercial products were within the document’s guidelines.
-Any aspects of the example solution that do not adhere to NIST SP 800-157 guidelines were noted.
+The NCCoE developed a collaborative team uniquely qualified to create two example implementations of DPC.
+We partnered with the subject matter experts who wrote NIST SP 800-157 to better understand its requirements and to ensure that the integrations of commercial products were within the document’s guidelines.

-For organizations like yours that are planning and looking for solutions to issue DPCs to their workforce, the example solution described in this guide will help you navigate through the various options by:
+For an organization that is planning and looking for solutions to issue DPC to its workforce, the example implementations described in this guide will help the organization navigate through the various options by: